platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 ## Locked domains

-In certain cases (such as if your domain was manually added by the support team), your domain may be reserved for the project you added it to.
+In certain cases (such as if your domain was added manually by Platform.sh support), your domain may be reserved for the project you added it to.
 Then you can't set up a second project with the bare domain (`example.com`) or a subdomain (`foo.example.com`).